Blandine Brocard

-Blandine Brocard (born 3 November 1981) is a French politician of La République En Marche!
-(LREM) who was elected to the French National Assembly in the 2017 elections, representing the department of Rhône.
+Blandine Brocard (/fr/; born 3 November 1981) is a French politician of the Democratic Movement (MoDem) who was elected to the National Assembly in the 2017 legislative election, representing Rhône's 5th constituency.
+She is formerly affiliated with La République En Marche!, which she left in 2020.

 Political career

+From 2014 to 2017 Brocard was a deputy mayor of Saint-Germain-au-Mont-d'Or.
+In the 2017 legislative election, she ran for La République En Marche! and defeated outgoing deputy Philippe Cochet of The Republicans in the 5th constituency of Rhône with 60.2% of the second-round vote.

-In parliament, Brocard serves on the Committee on Social Affairs.
+In Parliament, Brocard has served on the Committee on Foreign Affairs (2017), the Committee on Social Affairs (20172020) and the Committee on Laws (2020present).

 In late 2020, Brocard left the LREM group and instead joined the MoDem group.
-She was re-elected in the 2022 election.
+She was re-elected in the 2022 and 2024 elections.

 Political positions

 In October 2017, Brocard joined forces with Éric Alauzet to call for a moratorium on the government's plans for extending vaccination requirements for young children.

-In July 2019, Brocard decided not to align with her parliamentary group's majority and became one of 52 LREM members who abstained from a vote on the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.
+In July 2019, she decided not to align with her parliamentary group's majority and became one of 52 LREM members who abstained from a vote on the French ratification of the European Union's Comprehensive Economic and Trade Agreement (CETA) with Canada.

 In September 2019, Brocard voted against the party line and opposed new rules on providing access to assisted reproductive technology (ART) to all women.